Tennessee Receives Increased Vaccine Supply

 TDH reminds all Tennesseans that in addition to vaccination, wearing a face mask, maintaining social distance and getting tested when exposed or sick are critical to controlling the pandemic.

-Tennessee’s COVID-19 Vaccination Plan is available online (opens in a new window).
+Tennessee’s opens in a new windowCOVID-19 Vaccination Plan is available onlineopens PDF file .
 Find answers to frequently